 I’m not that old, but when I built my first website I manually copied code to an Apache server with FTP.
 That server was also running in my closet.
 This deployment process was not exactly full proof, and I experienced frequent outages on my website.
 Deployments have come a long way in the 10 years since my first website and the general goal today is to automate code deployments as much as possible.
-Let’s explore how we can deploy code from GitHub to EC2 using CodePipeline.
+Let’s explore how we can deploy code from GitHub to EC2 instances using CodeDeploy and CodePipeline.

 The more repeatable your deployments are, the less downtime you will have.
 Automated deployments are easier to test, easier to troubleshoot, lend themselves to scalability, can perform rollbacks on failure, support blue/green and canary deployments.
 The list goes on.